jasalinasjr/ctrlesc.xyz/_posts/2025-9-24-uno-reverse-card.md

 there is another repo for a tool called `vmaware` that does the opposite, but is also ties back to the same user.

-in the end, if you like cheating on your exams, i don't give a shit. it's not my place to say anything or even give a fuck about it. that aside, the process is definitely intriguing.
+in the end, if you like cheating on your exams, i don't give a shit. it's not my place to say anything or even give a fuck about it. that aside, i do find this intriguing.

 thanks, i guess. i learned something today.